decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The `ProofGen` operation will accept that signature as an input.
 It is RECOMMENDED to validate that signature, using the inputted public key `PK`, with the `Verify` operation defined in (#signature-verification-verify).

 The operation works by first initializing the proof using the `ProofInit` subroutine defined in (#proof-initialization).
-The result will be passed to the challenge calculation operation (`ChallengeCalculate`, defined in (#challenge-calculation)).
+The result will be passed to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
 The outputted challenge will be used by the `ProofFinalize` subroutine defined in (#proof-finalization), which will return the proof value.

 The input\_messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
 To specify which of those input\_messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.